 A. Drugs referred to under this policy include alcoholic beverages, all illegal drugs as defined in N.C.
 Controlled Substance Examination Regulation Act, and misused legal drugs (both prescription and over-the-counter).

-B. College premises include any property in use by the College; property leased or owned (including all grounds, buildings, facilities, vehicles, and parking lots); property used for official functions sponsored by the College; and property used by the College in the conduct of any of its courses.
+B. College premises--any property in use by the College including property that is leased, owned, used for College functions, or used by the College in the conduct of any of its courses.

-The purpose of the Drug-Free College policy is to maintain a safe and productive teaching and learning environment and to be in compliance with the Drug-Free Workplace Act of 1988, the Drug-Free Schools and Communities Act, NC Administrative Code Title 13, Chapter 20, and the NC Controlled Substance Examination Regulation Act.
+The purpose of the Drug-Free College policy is to maintain a safe and productive teaching and learning environment and to be in compliance with the Drug-Free Workplace Act of 1988, the Safe and Drug-Free Schools and Communities Act, NC Administrative Code Title 13, Chapter 20, and the NC Controlled Substance Examination Regulation Act.

 A. All employees are expected to perform their job duties unhindered by drugs.